-Kyle joined KEI as the Director of Academic Affairs and Research in 2015.
-He is charged with managing KEI’s outreach efforts to foster collaboration between the academic and policy communities.
+Kyle Ferrier joined KEI as Fellow and Director of Academic Affairs in 2015.
+He is charged with managing KEI’s efforts to foster collaboration between the academic and policy communities.

-He recently completed the requirements for an MSc in International Political Economy from the London School of Economics and holds a BA in Economics and Government and International Politics from George Mason University.
-He has also taken tutorials in economics at Oxford University.
+Mr. Ferrier holds an MSc in International Political Economy from the London School of Economics and a B.A. in Economics and Government and International Politics from George Mason University.

 You can follow Kyle on Twitter at @kylecferrier